Natural light is considered the "perfect" ingredient for spectacular photography.

 - Ring lights

 If natural light through the window is the ideal solution, make sure to observe the time of the day and the weather.
 Avoid full sunlight as it may overexpose your photos.
+Explore London's daylight photo studios offering spaces with lots of natural light.

 5. Shoot at the golden hour